 Monopolistic competition thus generally refers to an oligopolistic situation in which there are incompletely substitutive commodities supplied by heterogenous firms and they differ in quality and design, even though they form a market for roughly the same kind of commodities, and in which both price and non-price competition among firms occur simultaneously.
 Hayek tried to apply the concept of monopolistic competition that is usually used in terms of commodity differentiation to the differentiation of money.
 He thought that money differentiation through monopolistic competition bring about 'better money' that have better quality of money.
-The principle of "good money drives out bad money" is a principle that begins to operate only when the issuer of money," as Hayek called it, was a dynamic process in which multiple private currencies of differentiating quality would create this complex and intricate process of "monopolistic competition" or, in other words, "rivalry".
+The principle of "good money drives out bad money" is a principle that begins to operate only when the issuer of money innovates its currency service to enable competition in quality.
+The "denationalization of money," as Hayek called it, was a dynamic process in which multiple private currencies of differentiating quality would create this complex and intricate process of "monopolistic competition" or, in other words, "rivalry".
 It does not mean perfect competition that is a condition for Pareto efficiency of resource allocation as in neoclassical microeconomics.
 It is important to note that other economists' criticisms of these ideas of Hayek often do not fully understand this point.